l-Leniac-l/l-Leniac-l.github.io/content/about.md

 <img src="/img/me.jpg" class="profile-image" />

-Hey there, that's me.
+Hi there, that's me.

-It's a little hard to talk about myself, but i will give it a try.

-I'm a 23 years old developer living in Brazil and working for an amazing company called [1STi](http://www.1sti.com.br/).
+I'm a 23 years old developer living in Brazil.

-I have been an enthusiast my entire life and i love discovering new stuff and talk about that.
+I have been an enthusiast my entire life and I love discover and share new things.

-This website is a place where i will talk about anything in my mind, or anything that i work with, so you'll se a lot of subjects here
+In thins website I will talk about anything in my mind, or anything that I'm working on, so you'll read about everything here.
-like: Deep Learning, Big Data, DevOps and Continuous Delivery, General programming and anything else you can think about.

 That's it.
 I'm glad you're here!